aptise/peter_sslers/README_DEVELOPMENT.md

 If you set up some domains pointing to localhost (such as `dev.aptise.com` which has a public dns record to `127.0.0.1` you don't need to do any fancy iptables stuff.

+The testing environment will wrap certain tests with spinning up a dedicated instance of Redis and/or Pebble for each test.
+This strategy is necessary to ensure there is no stale data in these platforms.

 ## ACME v1 Testing